Dr Simon Murray

 Biography

+On retirement as Senior Lecturer in Theatre Studies on 1st October 2023 I was awarded the role of Honorary Senior Research Fellow.
 I joined Theatre Studies at the University of Glasgow in September 2008 having moved from Dartington College of Arts in Devon where I was Director of Theatre.
 I graduated from Newcastle Polytechnic with a (London University) Honours degree in Sociology in 1971 and spent 15 years working in further, higher, adult and trade union education in the north east of England, the west of Scotland and in Seychelles.
 In my late thirties I spent a year (1986-87) in Paris training in movement, acting and theatre-making with Philippe Gaulier and Monika Pagneux.
 After 12 years as a professional theatre maker and performer I returned to higher education to teach theatre and performance.
 In 2008 I co- founded the Routledge journal, Theatre, Dance and Performance Training with Professor Jonathan Pitches (University of Leeds).
 I was co-editor of this journal until the autumn of 2016 but remain a consultant editor.
-My daughter, Isla, is currently studying Sociology and Social Anthropology at the University of Edinburgh and I am married to Glasgow based artist and filmmaker, Wendy Kirkup.
+My daughter, Isla, has recently graduated with a 1st class Honours degree in Sociology from the University of Edinburgh, and I am married to Glasgow based artist and filmmaker, Wendy Kirkup.
 We have a much-adored Labrador called Tally.
-I take great pleasure in walking the cliffs of North Cornwall, Northumberland and in the Coigach region of North West Scotland.
+I take great pleasure in exploring and walking the landscapes of North Cornwall, Northumberland, the Lake Disrict and the Coigach region of North West Scotland.
 I am a Hellenist and enjoy spending as much of my time as possible in Athens, the Mani peninsular of the Peloponnese and on the island of Zakynthos.
+Retirement notwithstanding, I am still open to short-term consultancies, lecture-presentations and PhD examining roles.

 Research interests

-My research interests are interdisciplinary and constantly engage with a sociological and cultural studies past and a theatre/performance practices present.
+My research interests remain interdisciplinary and constantly engage with a sociological and cultural studies past and a theatre/performance practices present.
 A preoccupation with political and social contexts frames and drives all my interests, regardless of the particular nature of the project in question.
 My research and writing have attempted to combine close readings of theatre forms – particularly physical and movement theatres - and locating these practices as cultural production.
-Today, my research interests coalesce around two inter-related and overlapping pathways of thought and interest.
+Over the last 20 years my research interests have coalesced around two inter-related and overlapping pathways of thought and interest.
 One of these continues to include physical theatres and the politics and regimes of actor and performer training, the pedagogies of Jacques Lecoq and Philippe Gaulier and contemporary performance practices and dramaturgies.
-The other embraces a wider cultural sweep and finds focus on WG (Max) Sebald, John Berger, Raymond Williams, the quality of lightness in performance, the politics of collaboration, and the relationship between ruins/ruination and theatre.
-In relation to the latter, I have recently completed a five-year research project concluding in a monograph entitled Performing Ruins, published by Palgrave in August 2020 as part of the Performing Landscapes series edited by Prof Dee Heddon (Glasgow) and Prof Sally Mackay (Royal Central School of Speech and Drama).
-I am a member of both the Dramaturgy as Critical Practice and the Performance, Ecology and Heritage research hubs within Theatre Studies at the University of Glasgow.
-I am currently working on a jointly authored book with Prof Mark Evans from Coventry University entitled UK Mime and Physical Theatres: Critical Histories.
-This will be published by Routledge in 2022.
+The other embraces a wider cultural sweep and finds focus on WG (Max) Sebald, John Berger, Raymond Williams, the quality of lightness in performance, the politics of collaboration, progressive modes of education and the relationship between ruins/ruination and theatre.
+In relation to the latter, I completed a five-year research project which concluded in a monograph entitled Performing Ruins, published by Palgrave in August 2020.
+This was a title within the Performing Landscapes series edited by Professor Dee Heddon (James Arnott Chair in Drama, Glasgow) and Sally Mackay (Professor Emerita at the Royal Central School of Speech and Drama).
+I remain a member of both the Dramaturgy as Critical Practice and the Performance, Ecology and Heritage research hubs within Theatre Studies at the University of Glasgow.
+In May 2023 I published Mime into Physical Theatre: a UK Cultural History 1970 – 2000 (Routledge), jointly authored with Professor Mark Evans of Coventry University.
+In retirement I anticipate experimenting with different registers of writing and undertaking selected essays and articles.

 Supervision